 The Board of Trustees and all of its committees have been charged with including an awareness of the need for diversity in all decision making.
-An Office of Cultural Enrichment and Diversity has been created and its Coordinator charged with developing programming on both campuses.
-An International Student Advisor has been identified and charged with advocacy for those students.
+An Office of Diversity, Equity, and Inclusion (DEI) has been created and its Director, Geoffrey Miller, charged with developing programming on both campuses.

 Bias awareness training is conducted for all new students during their orientation and is required for all employees on a regular basis.
 Resident Assistants and Student Mentors are provided with additional training intending to help them recognize bias crime and respond to it in an appropriate manner.
 A cross section of employees has been trained in bias awareness and prevention strategies.
 Public Safety Officers are trained to identify such behavior and respond in an appropriate manner.